RaunoT/MonsterBuilder/README.md

 ## Installation guide

-**Reuiqred:**

-FIle sharing server.

 Navigate to the desired directory.

 **Clone the git repository with**
 ```
 git clone https://github.com/RaunoT/MonsterBuilder
 ```

-Make sure that the file database.txt is readable and editable by everyone.

 ## Tööjaotus ja rühmaliikmed